Rahul24Javkar/animal-detction-system/README.md

 - Email: your-rahul.javkar@outlook.com
 - GitHub: https://github.com/Rahul24Javkar

-Feel free to customize the file to reflect your project structure and specifics!
-Let me know if you'd like help with additional sections or details. 😊
+Feel free to contact me by using the contact. 😊